+Study Reason for exclusion Boots 1994 Uncontrolled study.
+Boots 1999 Uncontrolled study.
+Brigham 1995 Uncontrolled study.
 Chikritzhs 2002 Intervention not eligible (licensing restriction).
+Forsyth 2008 Observational study with inadequate control group.
+Fournier 2004 Uncontrolled study in one university residence, involving two 'baseline parties' and two 'intervention parties' Hauritz 1998 Uncontrolled study.
+Hawks 1998 Uncontrolled before-after data.
 Hingson 1996 Intervention did not involve the alcohol server setting.
 Hocking 1983 Intervention not in the alcohol server setting.
-Homel 2004 Uncontrolled before-after study.
-Licata 2002 Uncontrolled before-after study.
-Maguire 2003 Uncontrolled before-after study.
-McKnight 1994 Intervention not eligible (enhanced enforcement of legislation).
-Norström 2003 Intervention not eligible (licensing).
-Reilly 1998 Uncontrolled before-after study.
+Homel 2004 Uncontrolled study.
+Licata 2002 Uncontrolled study.
+Maguire 2003 Uncontrolled study.
+McKnight 1994 Intervention not eligible (enhanced enforcement of legislation) Molof 1995 Two schemes, each in one US city, were evaluated.
+Attempts were made to control the studies but we consider the controls to be inadequate.
+The authors point out that they were not able to obtain all the data needed for comparison in one city and that there were confounding factors in the other city Norström 2003 Intervention not eligible (licensing).
+Reilly 1998 Uncontrolled study.
 Simons-Morton 1997 Uncontrolled before-after study.
+Treno 2007 Uncontrolled study.
 Wagenaar 1991 Intervention not eligible (server liability).
 Wagenaar 2000 Intervention not in the alcohol server setting.
-Wundersitz 2002 Uncontrolled before-after study.